Erectile Dysfunction and Diabetes

 | Primary mechanism | Vasculopathy and neuropathy (both prominent) | Vasculopathy, neuropathy, plus hormonal disruption (low testosterone linked to obesity/insulin resistance) |

-| Age of onset of ED | Can be earlier, even in 20s–30s with long-standing poorly controlled T1DM | Typically middle-aged, but earlier with poor glycaemic control or obesity |
+| Onset of ED | Can be early, even in 20s–30s with long-standing poorly controlled T1DM | Typically middle-aged; earlier with poor glycaemic control or obesity |

-| Testosterone | Usually normal (unless neuropathy affects hypothalamic function) | Often reduced, particularly with obesity |
+| Testosterone | Usually normal | Often reduced, particularly with obesity |

-Does Better Blood Glucose Control Improve ED?
+Does Better Blood Glucose Control Help ED?

 - Reduces progression of diabetic neuropathy and vasculopathy